jierui-cell/sedimix/README.md

 4. Outputs a comprehensive taxonomic report and a folder containing classified hominin reads.

 ## Usage Instructions
+After you have run `check_dependencies.py` and it shows no error, downloaded the pre-built index, and built the alternative humen reference (optional, if a SNP panel is specified), follow the steps below to run Sedimix.

 1. Create a new folder for your current run (same level as `scripts` and `rules`)
 2. Create a folder named `0_data` within the folder you just created, then place your input FASTQ files in it. **Input files must be in format that is either .fq or .fq.gz.**
 3. Update the `config.yaml` file to select parameters (see details below)